North Coast of Cornwall

 This area is also known for attracting surfers in their droves - Newquay and Polzeath in particular are very popular destinations for those who like to ride the waves.
 The town of Newquay has hosted many surfing competitions, and has long been a must-see destination for those dedicated to the sport.
 Not far away at Watergate Bay is the Extreme Academy, which is a school dedicated to teaching a diverse array of watersports.

-The beaches around St Merryn (also known as the “seven bays” area) are also great for surfing, as well as for the more traditional beach holiday activities - for example if you head to Harlyn Bay, they host an annual raft race, and further down the coast at Mawgan Porth, you can witness a good old-fashioned donkey derby, and a duck race!
+The beaches around St Merryn (also known as the “seven bays” area) are also great for surfing, as well as for the more traditional beach holiday activities - for example if you head to Harlyn Bay, be sure to try Harlyn Surf School who offer paddleboarding, coasteering, kayaking as well as surfing and equipment hire, and further down the coast at Mawgan Porth, you can witness a good old-fashioned donkey derby, and a duck race!
 Most are also dog friendly, so your canine companion won’t be left out.

 If your interest is walking, there is the South West Coast path, plus hundreds of other paths and tracks to explore, and you will find the area boasts a great diversity of seabirds and other wildlife - see how many species you can spot!
 You will be traversing wild and rugged landscapes that have inspired countless artists and authors.